Mainframe-Renewal-Project/sear-docs/interfaces/python/dataset.md

 ### Deleting a dataset profile

-The sample below deletes the "LEONARD.LIB.HLASM" dataset profile
+The sample below deletes the "LEONARD.LIB.HLASM" dataset profile.

 ```python